appbaseio/autopilot-docs/docs/getting-started/Elasticsearch.md

 ## Elasticsearch Configurations

-The latest stable Elasticsearch version is ``v2.3``.
-Autopilot always deploys the latest stable Elasticsearch version as a default.
+The latest stable Elasticsearch version is ``v2.4``.
+Autopilot always deploys with the latest stable minor Elasticsearch version as a default.
 There can however be good reasons for a version that's different from the latest version.

 ### Versions